woocommerce/qit-documentation/docs/managed-tests/security.md

   Scans your project’s dependencies against known vulnerability databases, identifying outdated or insecure packages.

 - **WPScan vulnerability database:**
   Compares your extension against a curated list of known WordPress plugin vulnerabilities.
-If your extension’s code or version matches a known insecure pattern, it will be flagged.
+If your extension has a known unfixed vulnerability, it will be flagged.

 ## Test outcomes